Overcoming Writer’s Block in College Essays

 Talk It Out

-Explaining your argument again, as well as thinking through the thing you’re stuck on with another person can reinvigorate you and possibly help you work out the source of your paper’s problems.
+Explaining your argument again, as well as thinking through the thing you’re stuck on with another person can reinvigorate you and help work out the source of your paper’s problems.
 It can even get you excited about writing again.

 Resist Distractions